General FAQ

 What products & services do you offer?

 We exemplify a swiss army knife in the drone industry.
-We are dealers for DJI and XAG spray drones and DJI enterprise series drones.
+We are dealers for DJI, XAG, Talos and Revolution spray drones and DJI enterprise series drones.
 We sell Lane Trailer MFG drone trailers with the option for us to plumb it for turn key operation and we can include Isuzu Diesel generators.
 We are also starting to sell a surfactant product to add to drone and ground rig applications called Mach 5.

-Our services include custom drone spraying and spreading applications, drone repair and maintenance.
-We additionally provide custom trailer plumbing services.
+Our services include custom drone spraying and spreading applications, drone repair and maintenance, and Thermal Drone Deer recovery.
+We additionally provide custom trailer plumbing services and drone photography and videography.

 What makes your business unique compared to others in your industry?